- Glenn Alcalaybrother of Mike Alcalay. He joins us in our firehouse studio.

-Dr. Mike Alcalay, a longtime AIDS activist, died Saturday in Oakland California of leukemia.
+Dr. Mike Alcalay, a longtime AIDS activist, died Saturday in Oakland, California, of leukemia.
 He was the medical director of a free medical marijuana clinic in Oakland.
 Alcalay lived with AIDS for over 20 years and was a medical marijuana patient himself.
 He was also a pediatrician and Vietnam veteran.
-We speak with his brother, Glenn. [rush transcript included]
+We speak with his brother Glenn. [includes rush transcript]

-AMY GOODMAN: As we turn now to our last segment.
-Longtime advocate and activist Dr. Mike Alcalay, died on Saturday in Oakland, California.
-He lived with AIDS for more than 20 years; he died of leukemia.
-He was the Oakland Director of the Cannabis Buyers Cooperative, a free marijuana clinic under Proposition 215.
+AMY GOODMAN: We turn now to our last segment.
+Longtime advocate and activist Dr. Mike Alcalay died on Saturday in Oakland, California.
+He lived with AIDS for more than 20 years.
+He died of leukemia.
+He was the Oakland director of the Cannabis Buyers’ Cooperative, a free marijuana clinic under Proposition 215.
 That proposition legalizes medical marijuana in California.
-The doctor lived with AIDS, was a medical marijuana patient himself, a pediatrician as well, a veteran.
-Mike Alcalay was the founder of the migrant farm workers clinic in Watsonville, California and used his medical skills all over the world including Britain, Germany, Kenya, Mexico and Nicaragua.
-This is Dr. Alcalay being interviewed two years ago, for the "Stepping Out of Babylon" radio series.
+Dr. Alcalay lived with AIDS, was a medical marijuana patient himself, a pediatrician, as well, a veteran.
+Mike Alcalay was the founder of the Migrant Farm Workers Clinic in Watsonville, California, and had used his medical skills all over the world, including Britain, Germany, Kenya, Mexico and Nicaragua.
+This is Dr. Alcalay being interviewed two years ago for the “Stepping Out of Babylon” radio series.

-DR. ALCALAY: I see the medical marijuana movement as part of a much larger movement that is global now and it has to do with economic and social justice.
-And most of it you’re not going to hear in the corporate media.
-It’s all below the radar, but anybody who’s in these various movements the tentacles are linking together.
-Pacifica radio is part of it.
+DR. MIKE ALCALAY: I see the medical marijuana movement as part of a much larger movement that actually is global now, and it has to do with economic and social justice.
+And most of it, you’re not going to hear in the corporate media; it’s all below the radar.
+But anybody who’s in these various movements, the tentacles are linking together.
+You know, Pacifica Radio is part of it.
 Air America is now a part of it.
-The internet in great measure is a part of it and we’re coming together in ways that the other side doesn’t even want to acknowledge and will do everything to stop.
-But, we’re in the great majority.
+The internet, in great measure, is a part of it.
+And we’re coming together in ways that the other side doesn’t even want to acknowledge or will do everything to stop.
+But we’re in the great majority.

-AMY GOODMAN: Mike Alcalay, on the radio several years ago.
+AMY GOODMAN: Mike Alcalay on the radio several years ago.
 He died this weekend of leukemia.
-Glen Alcalay, is Mike’s brother, he’s an anthropologist here in New York.
-We welcome you Democracy Now! and condolences on the loss of Mike.
+Glenn Alcalay is Mike’s brother.
+He’s an anthropologist here in New York.
+We welcome you Democracy Now!, and condolences on the loss of Mike.

 GLENN ALCALAY: Yeah, he was one of those medical textbook cases of a person living with AIDS.
 And he was actually in it from the very beginning.
 He was infected in 1986 and went through a lot of different trials.
-Every type of trial he was involved with, there was one famous one in Stanford.
-He was to commute down to Stanford twice a week for those trials and that eventually led to AZT, those trials.
-And so he’s one of the survivor — had been one of the survivors of aids.
+Every type of trial, he was involved with.
+There was one famous one in Stanford.
+He used to commute down to Stanford twice a week for those trials, and then that eventually led to AZT, actually, those trials.
+And so, he’s one of the survivor—had been a survivor living with AIDS.

-GLENN ALCALAY: He was an incredible person.
-I’m a little biased of my older brother.
-He, after med school, he went into the army.
+GLENN ALCALAY: Well, he was an incredible person.
+I’m a little biased here, my older brother.
+He, after med school, went into the Army.
 That was the deal.
-He had spent a year in Vietnam.
-So he was a Captain and then eventually a Major.
-And then he came back and lived in the Bay Area and started a health clinic, as you mentioned, in Watsonville.
+He had to spend a year in Vietnam, so he was a captain and then eventually a major.
+Then he came back, lived in the Bay Area and started a health clinic, as you mentioned, in Watsonville.

 And he actually had the idea of bringing down doctors and nurses to volunteer with the farm workers, the migrant farm workers in California.
-And he saw that the farm workers, though they were invisible, they were illegal, and but the children’s illnesses were not invisible.
-He had an idea to set up in an old warehouse, a clinic, exam tables, actually take a look at the children of the farm workers.
-And that eventually turned into a very large clinic in Watsonville.
+And he saw that the farm workers, though they were invisible, they were illegal, and—but their children’s illnesses were not invisible.
+So he had an idea to set up in an old warehouse a clinic, exam tables, actually took a look at the children of the farm workers.
+That eventually turned into a very large clinic in Watsonville.

-AMY GOODMAN: And the whole Cannibis Virus Club?
+AMY GOODMAN: And the whole Cannibis Buyers’ Club?

 GLENN ALCALAY: Yes.
-He got involved with that about 12-13 years ago.
-Actually grew Sensamillion in his back yard in his Oakland home and distributed it for free.
-And had written over a thousand prescriptions, medical marijuana prescriptions in California which were legal.
-So then he became the Medical Director for the Oakland Cannabis Cooperative.
+He got involved with that about 12, 13 years ago or so, actually grew sensimilla in his backyard in his Oakland home and distributed it for free.
+Had written over a thousand prescriptions, medical marijuana prescriptions, in California, which were legal.
+So then he became the medical director for the Oakland Cannabis Cooperative.

-AMY GOODMAN: And was a spokesman for that right to the end of his days.
+AMY GOODMAN: And was a spokesperson for that right to the end of his days.

 GLENN ALCALAY: Yes, indeed.

-AMY GOODMAN: He is survived by his two grown-up twin sons.
+AMY GOODMAN: He’s survived by his two grown-up twin sons?

 GLENN ALCALAY: Yes.